 If your child passed away due to complications from a birth injury, your statute of limitations is different.
-The time limit on a wrongful death lawsuit in New Mexico is three years from the date of death, whether the deceased victim was a minor or an adult.
+The time limit on an Albuquerque wrongful death lawsuit is three years from the date of death, whether the deceased victim was a minor or an adult.
 It is very important to obey the statute of limitations if you wish to bring a birth injury lawsuit in New Mexico.
 The courts will most likely refuse to hear your case if you attempt to file after your time limit has passed.

 What Financial Compensation Is Available?

 At The Fine Law Firm, we realize that no amount of money would ever be enough to make up for the pain and suffering that your child and your family have experienced due to a birth injury.
 Yet we have also seen how much a settlement or judgment award can help a family in this time of need.
 Achieving the results that you deserve could help you pay for related expenses, including your child’s latent needs.
 If your child has a permanent disability, for example, a birth injury lawsuit could compensate you for a lifetime of medical and care costs.